A career in interior and spatial design combines architectural knowledge, project management and creative design skills

 Income figures are intended as a guide only.

+Typical hours include regular extra hours but not shifts.
 Evening and weekend work should be expected.
-Since the designer's role is often integral to a larger construction and development process, flexibility with working hours is an accepted norm.
+Since the designer's role is often integral to a larger construction and development process, flexibility with working hours is an accepted part of the job.

 Part-time work is possible.
 Self-employment and freelance work are common.

 You will usually need a relevant degree, foundation degree or HND to be a professional designer.
 The following subjects are preferred:

 Degrees, foundation degrees or HNDs in the following subjects are also useful: